AC Milan: Colours and badge

 Red and black are the colours which have represented the club throughout its entire history.
-They were chosen by its founder Herbert Kilpin to represent the players' fiery ardor (red) and the opponents' fear to challenge the team (black).
+They were chosen by its founder Herbert Kilpin to represent the players' fiery ardour (red) and the opponents' fear to challenge the team (black).
 Rossoneri, the team's widely used nickname, literally means "the red & blacks" in Italian, in reference to the colours of the stripes on its jersey.

 Another nickname derived from the club's colours is the Devil.
 An image of a red devil was used as Milan's logo at one point with a Golden Star for Sport Excellence located next to it.
-As is customary in Italian football, the star above the logo was awarded to the club after winning 10 league titles, in 1979.
+As is customary in Italian football, the star above the logo was awarded to the club after winning ten league titles in 1979.
 The official Milan logos have always displayed the Flag of Milan, which was originally the flag of Saint Ambrose, next to red and black stripes.
 The modern badge used today represents the club colours and the flag of the Comune di Milano, with the acronym ACM at the top and the foundation year (1899) at the bottom.
-For what concerns the badge worn on match kits, from the origins to the mid-1940s it was simply the flag of Milan.
-For many decades no club logo was displayed, with the exception of the devil's logo in the early 1980s.
+For what concerns the badge worn on match kits, from the origins to the mid-1940s, it was simply the flag of Milan.
+For many decades, no club logo was displayed, with the exception of the devil's logo in the early 1980s.
 The club badge made its definitive appearance on the match strips in the 1995–96, in a form that remained basically unchanged until present days.